akamai/distimate/docs/faq.rst

 FAQ
 ===

+.. _faq-use-case:

 What is Distimate useful for?
 -----------------------------
-Distimate started as a library for plotting empirical cumulative distribution functions (ECDF).
+Distimate started as a library for plotting (empirical) cumulative distribution functions (ECDF or CDF).
 It can plot CDF not only from an array of samples (similar to `statsmodels ECDF <https://www.statsmodels.org/stable/generated/statsmodels.distributions.empirical_distribution.ECDF.html>`_), but also from a histogram.

 The advantage of histograms is that they can be computed by a database, aggregating millions of rows to a few dozens of buckets.
+We can easily select 100 columns with histogram buckets, which will provide enough detail for smooth CDF plots.

 Having CDFs, we can ask for median or other quantiles.
 Histograms can be easily merged, allowing to estimate quantiles of grouped data.